Honor Harger: ArtScience Museum

 In February 2014, Harger became Executive Director of the ArtScience Museum in Singapore.
 One of her key aims has been to clearly define the museum's identity, as an institution that explores the intersection and unity of art and science.

 Programs launched under Harger's directorship include ArtScience Late, a monthly evening program featuring specially commissioned live performance by artists and technologists from varying backgrounds.
 Exhibitions include 'Da Vinci: Shaping the Future'.
 This exhibition presented selected works by Leonardo da Vinci for the first time in Southeast Asia.
 It also included five contemporary art installations, including three new commissions, exploring how Leonardo's ideas continue to resonate with artists today.

 Curation

 After relocating to Europe in 1999, Harger undertook projects with the Bauhaus Dessau Foundation in Germany, the publishing house Arkzin in Croatia, and the Kiasma contemporary art museum in Finland.
 From 2000 to 2003, she worked for Tate Modern in London as the Webcasting Curator within Tate's Digital Programmes department and has also produced events and concerts for the Interpretation and Education department at Tate Modern.

 She has worked as a freelance curator on exhibitions and events, including art.net.uk/now for the British Council in India in 2002 and Dots and Lines for the BBC and Sonic Arts Network in 2005.

 Harger was the guest curator for the Transmediale festival in Berlin in 2010.

 Writing

-Harger writes the blog Particle Decelerator which collects together news from the worlds of science, art and technology, placing a special emphasis on the collision between the quantum and the cosmological.
+From 2008 to 2014 Harger wrote the blog Particle Decelerator with news of science, art and technology, placing a special emphasis on the collision between the quantum and the cosmological.